September 7th 2021

-February 6th 2018 / 0 comment
+July 6th 2021 / 0 comment

 To remove dead skin cells, debris, product, sweat and sebum, our scalp can benefit from being treated in a similar way to how we treat the skin on our face - and exfoliation forms a key part of the regimen.
 Providing a deeper clean that goes beyond the realms of a run-of-the-mill hair wash, it increases cell turnover and, by removing build-up, it clears the way for better absorption of the products that you put on top.

 Is there anyone who should avoid scalp exfoliation altogether?
 "Psoriasis sufferers and those who suffer from some types of eczema," says trichologist, Iain Sallis.
 "It can stimulate the skin to produce more flakes."

-How often should you exfoliate?
+How often should you exfoliate your scalp?

 The best scalp exfoliators